Masking Primal and Dual Models for Data Privacy in Network Revenue Management: Introduction.

-Overall we make the following contributions: \begin{SIBitemize} \item We present a new approach that considers data privacy in bid-price control for network revenue management when multiple parties agree to share some of the network capacities.
-To the best of our knowledge, this approach is the first attempt in the literature to alleviate the data privacy concerns in bid-price control. \item Our analysis makes use of several previous privacy studies based on random transformations of the problem data.
-However, our focus on the bid-prices allows us to extend these studies with new results about the privacy of dual solutions.
-These results play the key role for the data-private bid-price control approach that we propose here for network revenue management. \item We discuss the security of our mathematical model through leakage quantification, where we apply a special set of random matrices for transforming the simple inequalities.
-This set of matrices is far larger than the set of permutation matrices commonly used in other studies.
-Thus, we obtain for our model a better security with our transformation than those in the literature. \item After the random transformations, the resulting problem may take a long time to solve due to the loss of the sparsity structure of the original problem.
-To overcome this issue, we propose a new mathematical model that leads to a particular transformation which is likely to result in a sparse transformed problem. \item We support our results with a simulation study on a set of revenue management problems where the network structure is taken from an actual firm and adapted to an alliance network. \item The steps that we follow in this study can be extended to other resource sharing applications, where linear programming is one of the fundamental tools and data privacy a major concern. \end{SIBitemize}
+\paragraph{Contributions.} We present a new transformation-based approach that considers data privacy in collaborative network revenue management problem, where multiple parties agree to share some of the network capacities.
+The proposed approach allows partners to use their individual private data while solving the collaborative capacity control problem to identify the optimal capacity sharing setting for the alliance.
+In our setting, each party keeps its data private through random data masking.
+Unlike the previous decomposition methods proposed for decentralized collaborative resource sharing problems, this method does not require any unmasked information exchange among parties while solving the collaborative model.
+To the best of our knowledge, our approach is the first attempt in the literature to deal with data privacy, considering both primal and dual variables.
+Our analysis makes use of several previous privacy studies based on random transformations of the problem data.
+However, our focus on bid-prices allows us to extend these studies with new results about the privacy of dual solutions.
+We show that the original primal and dual optimal solutions can be derived from the proposed transformed data-private model.
+Furthermore, in a separate section, we discuss the security of our mathematical model, where we apply a special set of random matrices ($M$-matrices) for transforming the simple inequalities.
+This set of matrices is much larger than the set of permutation matrices used in other studies which enhances the security of the proposed method.
+We also contribute to that literature with a new result showing that even if a private dataset of a firm is guessed, a brute-force approach to obtain random matrices in order to reveal primal and dual optimal solutions is computationally infeasible.
+We support our results with a simulation study on a set of revenue management problems, where the network structure is taken from an actual firm and adapted to an alliance network.
+Finally, we remark that the steps that we follow in this study can be extended to other resource sharing applications, where linear programming is one of the fundamental tools, and data privacy is a major concern.